Boost Student Engagement With Service LearningFeb 09, 2023

 - How can we incorporate content learning into the solving of that problem?

 From there, much of the work is the same, except now it is being driven by an authentic purpose.
 For instance, while teaching third grade students about invasive species, a class could organize a community event to remove a certain invasive species from a local park.
 Or during a short story ELA unit, instead of just writing for the gradebook, students could write stories to send to residents at a retirement home.
 Students could use math skills to collect donations for a certain cause.

 It’s about giving students the opportunity to serve while they are learning specific content and skills.
 Having a service component creates more inspired work.
 And the result of that work is deeper learning, but also students who know how to serve others.

-If you want to learn more about Project Based Learning, check out this article I wrote.
+If you want to learn more about Project Based Learning, check out my PBL Master Class.

 Join thousands of educators who receive weekly articles, videos, and inspiration from Trevor.

 SPAM is the worst.
 I promise to only send you my best stuff and NEVER to share your email.